GabrielGroenendaal/Color_In_Space/README.md

             this.variance = Math.random() * .5 + .5;
             setInterval(this.set_adjusted_color.bind(this), 500);
       }

-      set_adjusted_color() {
+      // Randomly assigns a direction for the RGB values to trend to over time set_adjusted_color() {
             let old = this.altered_color;
             while (this.altered_color === old) {
                   this.altered_color = Util.get_random(this.color_changes);
             }
       }

-      adjust_color() {
+      // Applies color changes, while assigning a minimum to prevent from black / black-adjacent color values for any object adjust_color() {
             if (this.altered_color === "red_down") {
                   if (this.trail_color.red > 30) {